 Play Silks are the ultimate open-ended toy option.
 They can be used for practically everything: superhero caps, baby blankets, and tent-crafting.
 And the texture of real silk is a love of many one-year-olds.

 Sarah’s Silks Enchanted Play Silks are the best option.
 They are made from real silk and made to last for years of endless imaginative play!
+Please be sure to supervise any time your little one uses these.

 26. An Indoor Slide